KC-7/car-quiz/README.md

   - [x] The quiz will go back to the start and ask a question at random.
   - [x] The score and total number of questions asked will be reset back to 0.
   - [x] The styling, next button, try again button and the messages will be removed.
-- [x] When the browser window is resized, the styling should adjust accoring to the CSS rules. 📱 💻
+- [x] When the browser window is resized, the styling should adjust according to the CSS rules. 📱 💻
   - [x] The quiz section will reduce in width.
   - [x] The buttons will be reduced in size and displayed in a single column.
   - [x] The header text will be removed.